SUSAN TREGONING PHOTOGRAPHY

 What is left of two 100-pound Parrott rifles that were mounted on these granite platforms in the 1870s.
 The barrel has spiral grooves called rifling that caused the projectile to spin making it much more accurate and destructive than the earlier smoothbore cannons that fired round shot.

 The environment was harsh; more than 230 soldiers died, and there was little that could be done but to bury them there.
-Later on, the Union relocated their soldier's remains to Chalmette National Cemetery near New Orleans, but there are 153 identified Confederates still interred on the island.
+Later on, the Union relocated their soldier's remains to Chalmette National Cemetery near New Orleans, but there were 153 identified Confederates still interred on the island.

 The US Army Corps of Engineers resumed construction on the fort.
 Before the Civil War started, bricks came from nearby Louisiana.
 The year the Confederacy had possession, no work was done.
-After the Union retook possession and during the war, bricks were shipped down the East Coast from New England, and around the tip of Florida.
-After the war ended in 1865, bricks were once again obtained from Louisiana.
-This is the reason for the apparent differences in color and why different types of bricks are seen on the fort walls.
-The fort was finally completed in the fall of 1866.
+After the Union retook possession and during the war, bricks were shipped down the East Coast from New England and around the tip of Florida.
+After the war ended in 1865, bricks were again obtained from Louisiana.
+This is

 Although the fort was never officially named, people started referring to it as Fort Massachusetts, most likely in honor of the USS Massachusetts incident.
 Most official documents refer to the fort only as “Fort on Ship Island.”